 If a report parameter is not tied to a query parameter and the parameter values are included in the report, it is possible for a report user to type expression syntax or a URL into the parameter value and render the report to Excel or HTML.
 If another user then views the report and clicks the rendered parameter contents, the user may inadvertently execute the malicious script or link.

 To mitigate the risk of inadvertently running malicious scripts, open rendered reports only from trusted sources.

 In previous releases of the documentation, an example of creating a dynamic query as an expression was included.
 This type of query creates a vulnerability to SQL injection attacks and therefore is not recommended.

 Securing Confidential Reports

 Reports that contain confidential information should be secured at the data-access level, by requiring users to provide credentials to access sensitive data.
-For more information, see Specifying Credential and Connection Information.
+For more information, see Specifying Credential and Connection Information for Report Data Sources (SSRS).
 You can also secure a folder to make it inaccessible to unauthorized users.
 For more information, see Securing Folders.